aaronaltounian/database-client/readme.md

 ## Database
-* Make sure you have a database setup in mlab
+* Make sure you have a database setup somwhere that is running and have the connection string.
 * Use mongoose to connect to it in index.js
 * Decide on what your collection is going to be
-* Use mlab or robo 3t to add some test data
+* Use the web interface or robo 3t to add some test data if you want

 ## Model